 For as long as I can remember, I have always loved science.
 When I was four, I knew I wanted to become a doctor.
 I dreamed of working for Doctors Without Borders, and I loved watching doctors removing cataracts and fixing cleft lips in third world countries.
 Neither of my parents are doctors, and neither of them completely understand my obsession.

-Last summer, I was selected to intern at the Cardiothoracic Surgical Skills Summer Internship at Stanford University through the American Academy of Medicine and Science.
+Last summer, I was selected to intern at the Cardiothoracic Surgical Skills Summer Internship at Stanford University through the American Academy of Medicine and Surgery.
 This internship taught me what I love and have a calling to do.
 I learned how to surgical knot tie, ligate vessels, suture, and perform a Coronary Artery Bypass Graft and an Aortic Valve Replacement.
 And this previous summer, I was able to attend the advanced internship and learn even more incredible surgeries.

 I currently mentor middle school girls and help them pursue their STEM passions.
 I do not love science and medicine for the monetary reasons.
 I want what I am passionate about to positively impact others.
 As such, I am teaching the girls how to suture, how to measure blood pressure and heart rate, and how to identify different heart sounds.

 I created this blog because I wanted to make a real difference.
 As early as elementary school, I began to realize how the history of science is a history of men’s accomplishments (with a few notable exceptions).
 To this day, I am still shocked by how dramatically under-represented women are in my textbooks, and how few girls seem interested in science.